 8. Lil Jon & The East Side Boyz

 The Kings of the Crunk era, during a time when a Lil Jon produced and featured track guaranteed a hit record, Lil Jon & The Eastside Boyz kept the clubs and parties going during the 2000s.
-From slow jams to party music to club fight songs, the Eastside Boyz had the biggest hits, with a catalog that included “Bia’ Bia’,” “Couldn’t Be A Better Playa,” “I Like Dem Girlz,” “Who U Wit,” “I Don’t Give a Fuck,” “Lovers and Friends,” and more.
+From slow jams and party music to club fight songs, the Eastside Boyz had the biggest hits of their era.
+Their a catalog includes “Bia’ Bia’,” “Couldn’t Be A Better Playa,” “I Like Dem Girlz,” “Who U Wit,” “I Don’t Give a Fuck,” “Lovers and Friends,” and many more.

 The Migos were the hottest hip hop act of the 2010s and 2020s, and maybe the most popular and most influential rap group of all time.
-Consisting of Quavo, Offset, and Takeoff, the Migos almost had a monopoly on the rap game during the 2010s.
-From commercials to major sporting events, Migos occupied every major media outlet during their time as the number one artists of hip hop.
+Consisting of Quavo, Offset, and Takeoff, the Migos almost had a monopoly on the rap game during the peak of their movement.
+From commercials to major sporting events, Migos occupied every major media outlet as the number one artists of hip hop.

 10. 2 Chainz